Ervin L. Jordan Jr.: Affiliations

-Jordan is also a founding and current member of the Society of American Archivists' (SAA) Archivists and Archives of Color Roundtable (formerly the African-American and Third World Archivists Roundtable).
-He is passionate about the importance of diversity in archives and explains in an interview with the SAA Newsletter, Archival Outlook:...though we like to think of the 21st century as one of ever-increasing globalization and an increasingly culturally diverse society, as an African American I'm concerned by the persistence of racism in the archival workplace.
-I’ve lectured on this subject at conferences and am a long-standing member of SAA's Archivists & Archives of Color Roundtable.
+Jordan is also a founding and current member of the Society of American Archivists' (SAA) Archivists and Archives of Color Roundtable (formerly the African-American and Third World Archivists Roundtable).On the importance of diversity in archives, he said in an interview with the SAA Newsletter, Archival Outlook:...though we like to think of the 21st century as one of ever-increasing globalization and an increasingly culturally diverse society, as an African American I'm concerned by the persistence of racism in the archival workplace.
+I've lectured on this subject at conferences and am a long-standing member of SAA's Archivists & Archives of Color Roundtable.
 We should not just define diversity.
-We must practice and embrace it.Jordan has also appeared on episodes of television shows, including TLC's Who Do You Think You Are?, which aims to help celebrities explore their heritage and genealogy.
-He appeared in season two's episode on Lionel Richie as an archivist and researcher who traced the genealogy of Richie's family tree.
+We must practice and embrace it.

-In 1996, he was an onscreen historian interviewee for a biographical documentary "Abraham Lincoln: Preserving the Union" for the Arts & Entertainment Television Network Series Biography.
+In 1996, he was an onscreen historian consultant for a biographical documentary "Abraham Lincoln: Preserving the Union" for the Arts & Entertainment Television Network Series Biography.

-Jordan also appeared in the PBS television documentary series, American Experience.
-He was identified as a historian in the 2011 episode on Robert E. Lee during which he discussed the controversial figure's military career and life as a slaveholder.

-Jordan was an historical advisor and script reviewer for the 2003 motion picture Gods and Generals (the prequel to the landmark film Gettysburg).
-He has also been a national historian-consultant for historians, journalists, novelists, elected officials, historical sites and museums, and state and federal agencies.

-He has also been invited to speak at panels and events televised by C-SPAN, most which pertain to African American history, genealogy and Civil War and slavery topics.
+He has also been a guest speaker for numerous panels, conferences and events, some televised by C-SPAN, concerning African American history, genealogy, the Civil War, slavery and related historical topics.

-During the 1980s and 1990s, Jordan was a senior judge for National History Day competitions and a grant reviewer for the National Endowment for the Humanities (NEH).

-During the 1990s, Jordan taught a University of Virginia history seminar "Afro-Virginians and the Civil War" (HIUS 487), and African-American history courses at Piedmont Virginia Community College.
+Since 2015, he has been an Affiliated Faculty Member of the John L. Nau III Center for Civil War History, University of Virginia College and Graduate School of Arts & Sciences, contributing his expertise in Civil War, military, and African American history to the Center's scholarly and educational initiatives.

 In 2018, he was appointed by UVA President Teresa A. Sullivan to join the President's Commission on the University in the Age of Segregation.